Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/README.md

 ### Ini Changes:

-* Keybind adjustments to fit modern standards TD
+* Keybind adjustments to fit modern standards (To do: General consensus needs to be reached)
 * Masterserver change
-* Demorec keybind TD
+* Demorec keybind (To do)

 ### Patches: